-Volume I chapter 1.1 discusses static electricity, and how it is created.
-This has a lot more significance than might be first assumed, as control of static electricity plays a large part in modern electronics and other professions.
-An ElectroStatic Discharge event is when a static charge is bled off in an uncontrolled fashion, and will be referred to as ESD hereafter.
+At the start of this book, we discussed static electricity and how it is created.
+This has a lot more significance than might be first assumed, as the control of static electricity plays a large part in modern electronics and other professions.
+An ElectroStatic Discharge event is when a static charge is bled off in an uncontrolled fashion and will be referred to as ESD hereafter.

 Damage to components can, and usually do, occur when the part is in the ESD path.
 Many parts, such as power diodes, are very robust and can handle the discharge, but if a part has a small or thin geometry as part of their physical structure then the voltage can break down that part of the semiconductor.
-Currents during these events become quite high, but are in the nanosecond to microsecond time frame.
-Part of the component is left permanently damaged by this, which can cause two types of failure modes.
+Currents during these events become quite high but are in the nanosecond to microsecond time frame.
+Part of the component is left permanently damaged by this, which can cause two types of failure modes: catastrophic and latent.
 Catastrophic is the easy one, leaving the part completely nonfunctional.
 The other can be much more serious.
 Latent damage may allow the problem component to work for hours, days or even months after the initial damage before catastrophic failure.
-Many times these parts are referred to as “walking wounded”, since they are working but bad.
-Figure below is shown an example of latent (“walking wounded”) ESD damage.
+Many times these parts are referred to as “walking wounded” since they are working but bad.
+The figure below is shown as an example of latent (“walking wounded”) ESD damage.
 If these components end up in a life support role, such as medical or military use, then the consequences can be grim.
-For most hobbyists it is an inconvenience, but it can be an expensive one.
+For most hobbyists, it is an inconvenience, but it can be an expensive one.

 It is not all bad news for ESD protection.
 The human body is a pretty decent conductor.
 High humidity in the air will also allow a static charge to dissipate harmlessly away, as well as making ESD Neutral materials more conductive.
 This is why cold winter days, where the humidity inside a house can be quite low, can increase the number of sparks on a doorknob.
 Summer, or rainy days, you would have to work quite hard to generate a substantial amount of static.
 Industry clean rooms and factory floors go the effort to regulate both temperature and humidity for this reason.
 Concrete floors are also conductive, so there may be some existing components in the home that can aid in setting up protections.

-Ten megohms is considered a conductor in the world of ESD control.
+Ten megohms are considered a conductor in the world of ESD control.
 Static electricity is voltage with no real current, and if a charge is bled off seconds after being generated it is nullified.
-Generally a 1 to 10 megohm resistor is used to connect any ESD protection for this reason.
+Generally, a 1 to 10 megohm resistor is used to connect any ESD protection for this reason.
 It has the benefit of slowing the discharge rate during an ESD event, which increases the likelihood of a component surviving undamaged.
-The faster the discharge, the higher the current spike going though the component.
-Another reason such a resistance is considered desirable is if the user is accidentally shorted to high voltage, such as household current, it won’t be the ESD protections that kill them.
+The faster the discharge, the higher the current spike going through the component.
+Another reason such resistance is considered desirable is if the user is accidentally shorted to high voltage, such as household current, it won’t be the ESD protections that kill them.

 Moving air can also generate substantial static charges.
-When you blow dust off your electronics their will be static generated.
-An industrial solution to the problem to this issue is two fold: Firstly, air guns have a small, well shielded radioactive material implanted within the air gun to ionize the air.
+When you blow the dust off your electronics there will be statically generated.
+An industrial solution to the problem to this issue is two-fold: Firstly, air guns have a small, well-shielded radioactive material implanted within the air gun to ionize the air.
 Ionized air is a conductor, and will bleed off static charges quite well.
 Secondly, use high voltage electricity to ionize the air coming out of a fan, which has the same effect as the air gun.
 This will effectively help a workstation reduce the potential for ESD generation by a large amount.

-Another ESD protection is the simplest of all, distance.
+Another ESD protection, which is the simplest of all, is distance.
 Many industries have rules stating all Neutral and Generative materials will be at least 12 inches or more from any work in progress.

 The user can also reduce the possibility of ESD damage by simply not removing the part out of its protective packaging until it is time to insert it into the circuit.
 This will reduce the likelihood of ESD exposure, and while the circuit will still be vulnerable, the component will have some minor protection from the rest of the components, as the other components will offer different discharge paths for ESD.

 It does no good to follow ESD protections on the workbench if the parts are being damaged while storing or carrying them.
 The most common method is to use a variation of a Faraday cage, an ESD bag.
-An ESD bag surrounds the component with a conductive shield, and usually has a non static generating insulative layer inside.
-In permanent Faraday cages this shield is grounded, as in the case of RFI rooms, but with portable containers this isn’t practical.
-By putting a ESD bag on a grounded surface the same thing is accomplished.
+An ESD bag surrounds the component with a conductive shield and usually has a nonstatic generating insulative layer inside.
+In permanent Faraday cages, this shield is grounded, as in the case of RFI rooms, but with portable containers, this isn’t practical.
+By putting an ESD bag on a grounded surface the same thing is accomplished.
 Faraday cages work by routing the electric charge around the contents and grounding them immediately.
 A car struck by lightning is an extreme example of a Faraday cage.

 Static bags are by far the most common method of storing components and boards.
 They are made using extremely thin layers of metal, so thin as to be almost transparent.
 A bag with a hole, even small ones, or one that is not folded on top to seal the content from outside charges is ineffective.

-Industry takes the problem very seriously, as both a potential life threatening issue and a quality issue.
+Industry takes the problem very seriously, as both a potentially life-threatening issue and a quality issue.
 Someone who buys an expensive piece of electronics or high tech hardware is not going to be happy if they have to return it in 6 months.
-When a reputation is on the line it is easier to do the right thing.
+When a reputation is on the line, it is easier to do the right thing.